Admin-Script/specification/index.md

 `(\d{4})-(\d{2})-(\d{2})(?:[^zZ](\d{2})(?::(\d{2})(?::(\d{2})(?:\.(\d{3})(?:(\d{3}))?)?)?)?)?(?:([zZ])|([+-])(\d{2}):(\d{2})(?::(\d{2})(?:\.(\d{6}))?)?)?`
 The above regex matches 14 groups
 The above regex does not validate the string, hence implementors should handle nuances related to iso 8071 like leap seconds.

+Operations supported
+- All relational

+## 5.6 Boolean

+This type is named `bool`

+This is a bistated datatype.
+Recommended bitwidth is 1 byte.

+Supported operation
+- All arithmetic such that `true` = `1` & `false` = 0
+- All relational

+Constructor
+- `bool(a)`
+  Equivalent to `!(!a)`

+# 6 Operator Implementation Details

+Since Admin Script is extensible this section describes the API to define operator behavior for custom types.

+*This section assumes that the underlying language has a way to bind the type and functions which will be used as it's operator.
+Simplest way to do this is to implement the type as a class in modern languages.
+Hence operator functions will be referred to as
+"methods" but it actually just refer to functions bound to the custom type.*

+## Definations for Section 6
+- `Unsupported` - A value which can be returned by operator method to indicate that performed operation is not supported by type.
+  This also refers to alternative method of signaling that an operation is unsupported.

+## Operator Model For Custom Types

+If an operator is supported by an type then it must have a "method" for executing the operation.
+This method should return or signal `Unsupported` if the specified operation isn't supported.
+It may also raise a error which should be properly chained ad raised higher for handling by application.

+In which case the right operand's right hand side operator variant method should be invoked, that is to illustrate, in `a + b` first, `a.add(b)` is invoked. if it returns/signals `Unsupported` then `b.radd(a)` is invoked. if it also does not support the operation then an error is raised to be handled by app.

+## Special Operator

+All logical operators are controlled by the same method which returns the truthiness.
+To illustrate.

+`a || b`
+First `a.truthy()` is invoked. if `true` then `a` is returned else `b` is returned.

+## Conventions

+- Custom types **cannot** change the behavior for unrary operators.

+- In an operator method.
+  If the type does not support an operation with the other operand then the operator method should return `Unsupported` or signal the same.
+  If the type strictly does not support an with other operand then it should raise an error